 Being a small town, Ballico does not have a public transit system used by locals to get to and from work.

-The per capita income in Ballico in 2022 was $61,895, which is wealthy relative to California and the nation.
-This equates to an annual income of $247,580 for a family of four.
+The per capita income in Ballico in 2022 was $57,304, which is upper middle income relative to California, and wealthy relative to the rest of the US.
+This equates to an annual income of $229,216 for a family of four.
 However, Ballico contains both very wealthy and poor people as well.

 Ballico is an extremely ethnically-diverse town.
 The people who call Ballico home describe themselves as belonging to a variety of racial and ethnic groups.
-People of Hispanic or Latino origin are the most prevalent group in Ballico, accounting for 50.09% of the town’s residents (people of Hispanic or Latino origin can be of any race).
-The greatest number of Ballico residents report their race to be White, followed by Asian.
-Important ancestries of people in Ballico include Portuguese, German, Swiss, Swedish, and Irish.
+The greatest number of Ballico residents report their race to be White.
+Ballico also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 47.77% of the town’s residents.
+Important ancestries of people in Ballico include Portuguese, German, Swiss, European, and Swedish.

-The most common language spoken in Ballico is Spanish.
-Other important languages spoken here include English and Portuguese.
+The most common language spoken in Ballico is English.
+Other important languages spoken here include Spanish and Portuguese.

 The way a neighborhood looks and feels when you walk or drive around it, from its setting, its buildings, and its flavor, can make all the difference.
 This neighborhood has some really cool things about the way it looks and feels as revealed by NeighborhoodScout's exclusive research.
 This might include anything from the housing stock to the types of households living here to how people get around.